wp-plugins/nitwpress/readme.txt

 5. Enter your Twitter account information to the widget control

 == Changelog ==

+= 0.9.2.3 =
+* Twitter API has a bug that returns broken HTML entities.
+This change fix the problem.

 = 0.9.2.2 =
 * Using WP_PLUGIN_URL and WP_PLUGIN_DIR.